dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 ### Jenkins job to illustrate the use case
 Now let's see this new base image in action.

-In the Jenkins web UI, click on **"New Item"**, fill out an item name of your choosing, then click on **"Freestyle project"** and the on the **"OK"** button at the bottom of the screen.
+In the Jenkins web UI, click on **"New Item"**, fill out an item name of your choosing, then click on **"Freestyle project"** and then on the **"OK"** button at the bottom of the screen.

 In the job configuration dialog, check the **"Restrict where this project can be run"** box and type the label you picked for your base image.
 In my example I entered *"borg"*, so this is what I am going to use here too.

 Under **"Source Code Management"**, click on the **"Git"** radio button and enter the following **Repository URL**: `https://github.com/mhausenblas/cicd-demo.git`.
-This is a simple CI/CD demo repository that contains a Dockerfile we are going to target for a build, then push to our private Docker registry.
+This is a simple CI/CD demo repository that contains a Dockerfile we are going to target for a build then push to our private Docker registry.

 Under **"Build"**, click on the **"Add build step"** drop down menu and select **"Execute shell"**.
 Paste the following code in the **"Command"** text box that will show up: